jeremyzhong7/Pornhub_downloader/Pornhub_downloader/README.md

 ### Download speed

-- Single thread in this version, but i will develop multithreading in next version!
+- ~~Single thread in this version, but i will develop multithreading in next version!~~
+- v2.0 can start in multithreading!
+Enjoy it!

+### Cooperation

+- Welcome your PR~